philiphan0109/philiphan0109.github.io/evidence_bench/intro.md

 4. **VHL Mutation Prevalence**: VHL was mutated in 7 out of 10 tumors in the study.
     - "VHL was the most frequently mutated driver gene (7/10 tumors) in our AA-exposed ccRCCs (Table 2)."
 (Sentence 106)

-**Selected Sentences from Full Paper**: The system pinpoints the following key sentences from the paper and is compared to the breakdown of the study findings, saving time and ensuring accuracy in gathering evidence.
+**Selected Sentences from Full Paper**: The system being evaluated pinpoints the following key sentences from the paper and is compared to the breakdown of the study findings, saving time and ensuring accuracy in gathering evidence.

 - Sentence 9: Cumulative ingestion of more than 250 mg of AA increased risk of ccRCC (OR, 1.25), and we detected dA-AL-I adducts in 76% of Taiwanese ccRCC patients.